Introduction to Peptides

 A peptide is a short chain of amino acids linked together by peptide bonds.
 Amino acids are the building blocks of proteins, and peptides are smaller versions of proteins.
 Peptides act as hormones, neurotransmitters, and signaling molecules.
 They can influence physiological processes such as growth, metabolism, and immune responses.

-Peptides can be naturally produced in the body or synthesized in the lab for research and therapeutic use.
-They interact with specific receptors in the body to influence biological processes.
+Peptides can be naturally produced or synthesized in the lab for research use.
+They interact with specific receptors to influence biological processes.

 Types of Peptides